Structure and generation of crossing-critical graphs: Removing and inserting tiles

 \section{Removing and inserting tiles}

-In the second part of the paper, we study an arrangement of bounded tiles in a long enough plane band or fan (as described by Corollary~\ref{cor-tiles}), focusing on finding repeated subsequences which then could be shortened.
+In the second part of the paper, we study the arrangement of bounded tiles in a long enough plane sash.
+We focus on finding repeated subsequences which then can be shortened.
 Importantly, this shortening preserves $c\,$-cros\-sing-criticality.
 In the opposite direction we then manage to define the converse operation of ``expansion'' of a plane band which also preserves $c\,$-cros\-sing-criticality.
-These findings will imply the final outcome---a construction of all $c\,$-crossing-critical graphs from an implicit list of base graphs of bounded size.
-The formal statement can be found in Theorem~\ref{thm:mainexpansion}.
+These findings will imply the final outcome---a construction of all $c\,$-crossing-critical graphs from an implicit list of basic graphs of bounded size.

-Again, we start with a few relevant technical terms.
-Recall Definition~\ref{def:band-fan}. \begin{definition}[subband, necklace and shelled band] Let $\PP=(P_1, \ldots, P_m)$ be an $(F_1,F_2)$-band or an $(F_1,u)$-fan in a $2$-connected plane graph.
-A \emph{subband} or \emph{subfan} consists of a contiguous subinterval $(P_i, P_{i+1}, \ldots, P_j)$ of the band or fan (and its {\em support} is a subset of the support of the original band or fan).

-We say that the band $\PP$ is a \emph{necklace} if each of its paths consists of exactly one vertex.
-A~tile (cf.~Definition~\ref{def:tiles-support}) of the band or fan $\PP$ is \emph{shelled} if it is bounded by a cycle, consisting of two consecutive paths $P_i$ and $P_{i+1}$ of $\PP$ and parts of the boundary of $F_1$ and $F_2$ (respectively,~$u$), and the two paths $P_i,P_{i+1}$ delimiting the tile have at least two vertices each.
-The band or fan $\PP$ is \emph{shelled} if each of its tiles is shelled.
-See Figure~\ref{fig:shelled}. \end{definition}

-One can easily show that, regarding the outcome of Corollary~\ref{cor-tiles}, there are only the following two refined subcases that have to be considered in further analysis:

-\begin{lemma} Let $w$ be a positive integer and $f:\mathbf{N}\to\mathbf{N}$ be an arbitrary non-decreasing function.
-There exist integers $n_0$ and $w'$ such that the following holds.
-Let $G$ be a $2$-connected plane graph, and let $\PP=(P_1, \ldots, P_m)$ be an $(F_1,F_2)$-band or a proper $(F_1,u)$-fan in $G$ of length $m\ge n_0$, with all tiles of size at most $w$.
-Then either $G$ contains a shelled subband or subfan of $\PP$ of length $f(w)$, or $G$ contains a necklace of length $f(w')$ with tiles of size at most $w'$ whose support is contained in the support of $\PP$. \end{lemma}